This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 Almond Flour Buffalo Chicken Tenders!
 These better for you chicken tenders are made with healthy fat and protein from almond flour instead of traditional breadcrumbs that are higher in carbohydrates.
 This lighter meal is quick to make in under 30 minutes and healthier.
 Paleo + Gluten Free + Low Calorie

 My version of fast food?
-I have many versions but we’ll start with these Almond Flour Buffalo Chicken Tenders for today!
+I have many versions but we’ll start with these Almond Flour Buffalo Chicken Tenders for today.
+This recipe is similar to my healthy chicken parmesan recipe and my crispy chicken salad recipe.

 Almond Flour Buffalo Chicken Tenders!
 These better for you chicken tenders are made with healthy fat and protein from almond flour instead of traditional breadcrumbs that are higher in carbohydrates.
 This lighter meal is quick to make in under 30 minutes and healthier.
 Paleo + Gluten Free + Low Calorie